Cidaas/cidaas-sdk-ios-v2/README.md

 #### Verify Email by entering code

-Once you received your verification code via Email, you need to verify the code.
+Once you received your verification code via Email, you need to verify that code.
 For that verification, call **enrollEmail()**.

 ```swift
 cidaas.enrollEmail(code: "658144") {